DITA

 Get into the nitty gritty about publishing here: How to Nail Single-Source Publishing.

-Localizing Your Content
+Preparing Your Content for Localization

 For many organizations, expansion into global markets is limited by the ability to quickly and accurately translate product content.
 DITA XML can make the translation process 30-50% more efficient than traditional publishing.
 Separating content from formatting enables automation which can positively impact your translation time and cost.